 The Patriarchate of Pec is very similar to the Decan Monastery in that it contains many paintings.
-It is however on the do not miss section as it is inaccessible by bus which could be off-putting to people.
+However, it is on the do not miss section as it is inaccessible by bus, which could be off-putting to people.

 However, it is easily walkable from the town center (2km) and is in a beautiful red building with colorful details surrounding it.
-Inside there is a vast collection of icons painted on almost every surface of the building.
-It is also interesting to note the different time periods that the church would have been decorated in.
-As you walk through the four churches (they are all connected) you will see the evolution of the painting style, in particular how humankind’s understanding of proportion evolves throughout the artwork.
+Inside, a vast collection of icons is painted on almost every building surface.
+As you walk through the four churches (they are all connected), you will see the evolution of the painting style, mainly how humankind’s understanding of proportion evolves throughout the artwork.
+It is also interesting to note the different time periods in which the church would have been decorated.

-Much like Decan, you will also need to surrender your passport in order to access the monastery, also do not be put off if you see any armed guards moving around the place.
+Much like Decan, you will also need to surrender your passport to access the monastery and not be put off if you see any armed guards moving around the place.

 One Month In The Balkans: Peje In A Nutshell